-To successfully write a shell script (also known as a bash script or .bat (batch) file (Windows), you have to do three things:
+To successfully write a shell script, you have to do three things:

 '''

 1.Write a script2.Give the shell permission to execute it3.Put it somewhere the shell can find it

 '''

 Writing A Script

 A shell script is a file that contains ASCII text.
 To create a shell script, just use a text editor.
 Here is an example of a simple Shell Script: